Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “PPC can put your name, logo, and message in front of the right eyes, but it’s not as intentional as SEO,” says Jonathan Mentor of Successment – Vivid Digital Branding.
 “With a strong SEO strategy, you get in front of prospects that are further in the buyer’s journey and more likely to convert.”

 SEOBANK’s Chris Labbate agrees: “SEO has proven that it has a higher conversion rate than PPC and is a better long-term investment for most companies because the exact keyword being ranked is matched to the exact query being searched.”
+With this SEO dashboard you’ll be able to see in real-time how well the leads your SEO efforts yield convert.

 “One of our largest clients contacted me and mentioned that she had been reading our blog for quite some time,” says Dragon Social’s Tony DeGennaro.
 “She had already educated herself and decided that we were the right people to work with.
 This helped validate our choice to focus on SEO, and it has paid off tremendously.”